Davide Stirpe

 Davide Stirpe (born 1 August 1992) is an Italian motorcycle racer.
 He currently competes in the CIV Supersport 600 Championship aboard a MV Agusta F3 675.

-He has competed at national level in the CIV 125GP championship, the Honda RS125 GP Trophy (where he was champion in 2009), the CIV Stock 600 Championship and the CIV Supersport Championship (where he was champion in 2017 and 2021), at international level in the 125cc World Championship, the European Superstock 600 Championship and the Supersport World Championship.
+He has competed at national level in the CIV 125GP championship, the Honda RS125 GP Trophy (where he was champion in 2009), the CIV Stock 600 Championship and the CIV Supersport Championship (where he was champion in 2017 and 2021), and at international level in the 125cc World Championship, the European Superstock 600 Championship and the Supersport World Championship.

-In 2021, he joined the Extreme Racing Services and competed in Supersport World Championship.
+In 2021, Stirpe joined the Extreme Racing Services and competed in Supersport World Championship.